-The individual is a student for whom a financial aid administrator makes a documented determination of independence by reason of other unusual circumstances
+The individual is a student for whom a financial aid administrator makes a documented determination of independence by reason of other unusual circumstances individual providing the support and must be submitted even if no assistance is being provided.

-The individual was not claimed as a dependent by his/her parents pursuant to IRS regulations, as demonstrated on the parents' most recent tax forms.
+The individual was not claimed as a dependent by their parents pursuant to IRS regulations, as demonstrated on the parents' most recent tax forms.

-The individual provides a certification of the amount of financial assistance that will be provided by his/her parents.
-This certification must be signed by the individual providing the support and must be submitted even if no assistance is being provided.
+The individual provides a certification of the amount of financial assistance that will be provided by their parents.
+This certification must be signed by the